 Kids might recognize this 50-foot indoor swimming pool from "Home Alone 2" (Kevin lost his swim trunks there).
-The hotel offers a popular Family Fun in the City package that includes not only access to the huge pool but a visit from an ice cream sundae cart.
+The hotel offers popular family packages that include not only access to the huge pool but a visit from an ice cream sundae cart.
 While child-friendly, this is an elegant pool with Roman-style columns and luxe glass-domed ceiling featuring gold inlay.
 For the ultimate in a romantic pool experience, try private couples swimming after hours (for a fee).

 East Bank Club

 In summer months, the sky deck at the East Bank Club is one of the most desirable spots in the city.
 To enjoy it, guests must either have a membership or know someone who does (members can bring in up to five guests at a time).
-Potentially one of the most coveted pools in the city, East Bank can boast Oprah Winfrey and Michael Jordan as members.
+Potentially one of the most coveted pools in the city, East Bank has boasted members like Oprah Winfrey and Michael Jordan.
 Guests may choose from two outdoor pools, two indoor pools, and a variety of other facilities.
 The first-level pool is for lap swimming and classes only.
 Drinks—including alcoholic beverages—can only be consumed at the outdoor pools.

 The Peninsula Chicago